TheLeopard65/Fixer-Botnet/README.md

+# I am not in any way responsible for any damages caused by this Repostory / Project.

 # FIXER Botnet

 FIXER Botnet is a simple botnet management system built using Python and Flask.
 It allows for remote command execution on client machines, as well as features such as keylogging, persistence, and taking screenshots.